Anthippi/Film-Library/README.en.md

 # Movie Browser Application "Film-Library"

-This application is a graphical interface for viewing movies, with filtering and search capabilities, built using the `graphics.h` library.
+This application is a graphical interface for viewing movies, with filtering and search capabilities, built using the **[SGG](https://github.com/cgaueb/sgg)** library.
 Users can browse a collection of movies, view their details, and apply filters to narrow down the search according to their preferences.

 ## Description